 Getting a Hyaluronic Acid Injection: What to Expect

-You’ll get three to five injections spaced a week apart.
+You’ll get three to four injections spaced a week apart.

 The injection is given the same way for all types.
 First, the doctor cleans the area.
 If your knee is swollen with excess fluid, your doctor may inject a local painkiller, then insert a needle into the joint to withdraw excess fluid.
 With the same needle still in place, the doctor can usually inject the hyaluronic acid into the knee joint.